kencul/SprintDoubleBind/README.md

 - Add a secondary bind to a side mouse button, so sprinting is easier when your vanilla keybind is awkward to use.
 Ex. charging a loader punch then sprinting.

 - Binding scroll wheel down to sprint toggle (RoR2 naitively only supports binding scroll wheel up).
-This is specifically useful for the Acrid sprint cancel tech.
+This is specifically useful for the Acrid sprint cancel tech, which requires 10 sprint inputs per second.
+Use the scroll wheel instead to avoid carpal tunnel.

 ![Acrid sprint cancel tech demo gif](https://github.com/kencul/SprintDoubleBind/blob/main/acridDemo.gif?raw=true)